-• The level of expected engagement for a plan is directly connected to the magnitude and complexity of the proposed plan to the impacts on the overall transportation network.

-• Plans with larger plan areas, scopes, and costs should demonstrate a more extensive planning process, including the analysis of a wide range of alternatives.
+- The level of expected engagement for a plan is directly connected to the magnitude and complexity of the proposed plan to the impacts on the overall transportation network. - Plans with larger plan areas, scopes, and costs should demonstrate a more extensive planning process.